chmos/nl/lab/lab8/README.md

 a FC for classification and a FC for segmentation.

 The input image is $224\times 224$, divided into $7\times 7$ patches.
-The embedding of a patch is given by Resnet-18, which converts the whole image into $512\times 7 \times 7$ The embedding of each pacth
+The embedding of a patch is given by Resnet-18, which converts the whole image into $512\times 7 \times 7$.
+The embedding of each patch then has a dimension of 512.